second-state/wasmedge-nodejs-starter/README.md

 * The JavaScript functions are in the `node` directory and they can access the Rust functions.
 * Use the `node node/app.js` command to run the application in Node.js.

+**Alternatively**, you can just upload your compiled Rust functions to a [Function-as-a-Service (FaaS)](https://www.secondstate.io/faas/) and make it available as a web service.

 ## Use Docker to build and run

 ```